VolkanSah/Detection-Labs-for-Palantir-Style-Activity/README.md

 **Consequences:** Unauthorized access, monitoring, or testing is strictly illegal and will lead to severe civil and criminal penalties, including imprisonment.

 By using this repository, you agree you are solely responsible for adhering to all applicable laws and regulations.
-The project contributors are not liable for any misuse or damage caused by this toolkit.
+The project contributors are not liable for any misuse or damage caused by this lessons (repo)